 West Cornwall · TR20

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Goldsithney, that work is shaped by the place itself — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward traditional granite cottages and Victorian semis.
+The way we approach full build package in Goldsithney starts with a measured walk-round — Goldsithney is a small linear village on the B3280 inland from Marazion — and home to the Trademark Designs studio, so we know its lanes, water table and planning history personally, with a building stock that leans toward modern infill and barn conversions and Victorian semis.

 - Rural / open-countryside policy area